-DISTRICT OFFICE, FILE NAME, AND NUMBER: Savannah District, Weverhaeuser / Old River Road A.ID S

-SA S-2016-00044 C. PROJECT LOCATION AND BACKGROUND INFORMATION: State:GA County/parish/borough: Chatham City: Savannah Center coordinates of site (lat/long in degree decimal format): Lat 32.479618° N, Long82.829505° W. Universal Transverse Mercator: 17 S 328086 m E 3595073 m N Name of nearest waterbody: Oconee River Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Oconee River Name of watershed or Hydrologic Unit Code (HUC): (03070102) Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+SEC CTION I: BACKGROUND INFORMATION A. В. DISTRICT OFFICE, FILE NAME, AND NUMBER:Savannah District, Quitman II Solar, SAS-2019-00439 C. PROJECT LOCATION AND BACKGROUND INFORMATION: State:Georgia County/parish/borough: Brooks City: Quitman Center coordinates of site (lat/long in degree decimal format): Lat.
+30.858341° N, Long83.660547° W. Universal Transverse Mercator: NAD 83 Name of nearest waterbody: Piscola Creek Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Name of watershed or Hydrologic Unit Code (HUC): Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
 Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
-D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): ☐ Office (Desk) Determination.
-Date: December 3, 2018 ☐ Field Determination.
-Date(s): December 10, 2018 CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. revi re Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the ew area.
+D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
+Date: 7 October 2019 Field Determination.
+Date(s): 17 September 2019 CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. ere Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the iew area.
 [Required] Waters subject to the ebb and flow of the tide.
 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain: CWA SECTION 404 DETERMINATION OF JURISDICTION. re Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+Explain: В. CWA SECTION 404 DETERMINATION OF JURISDICTION.
+The ere Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
 [Required] 1.
 Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.
-Wetlands: acres. c.
-Limits (boundaries) of jurisdiction based on: 1987 Delineation Manual Elevation of established OHWM (if known):
+Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs b.
+Identify (estimate) size of waters of the U.S. in the review area: